GeorgeSapkin/pubsub-store/README.md

 ### Update Method

 Update request is published to `update.schema-name` subject by default.
-Returns updated entity with projection applied or an empty list.
+Returns an updated entity with projection applied or an empty list.

 ```js
 {